 Ph.D. in Economics, Université catholique de Louvain

-Ph.D. in Economics, University of Grenoble
+Ph.D. in Economics, EHESS, University of Aix-Marseille

 Ph.D., University of Zurich